As a massage therapist, you know a massage is more than just “a little pressure here, a little kneading there.”

-In this guide, we’ll show you how with a little creativity and attention to detail you can create a massage room your clients will want to return to again and again!
+Covering everything from larger massage room inspiration to small spa treatment room ideas, we’ll show you how with a little creativity and attention to detail you can create a space your clients will want to return to again and again!

 - Start with the Basics